ginetta/skeleton/README.md

     │   ├── meta						Favicons, humans.txt etc..
     │   └── pages						Contains Pages/View of your app
-    │       ├── docs					Documentation, can be removed │       └── index.jade			Used as a starting poit
+    │       ├── docs					Documentation, can be removed │       └── index.jade			Used as a starting point
     │
     ├── bower.json					Bower packages are registered here │